Chase Claypool Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Recent Performances

-- In last week's outing against the Browns, Claypool was targeted nine times, picking up 17 yards on three receptions.
+- In last week's game against the Browns, Claypool was targeted nine times and racked up three catches for 17 yards.

-- Claypool has caught seven passes on 17 targets for 70 yards over his last three games, averaging 23.3 yards per game.
+- In his last three games, Claypool has racked up 70 yards on seven receptions, averaging 23.3 yards per game, on 17 targets.

 Claypool's Pittsburgh Teammates